noun (plural duties)

 - They have to do their duty and their responsibility.

 - 1.1 [as modifier] (Of a visit or other undertaking) done from a sense of moral obligation rather than for pleasure: a fifteen-minute duty visitMore example sentences

 - Let the occasional duty visits be brief and bearable.

-- 2 (often duties) A task or action that one is required to perform as part of one’s job: the queen’s official duties your duties will include operating the switchboard [mass noun]: Juliet reported for dutyMore example sentences
+- 2 (often duties) A task or action that someone is required to perform: the queen’s official duties your duties will include sweeping the switchboard Juliet reported for dutyMore example sentences

 - How do you know the staff who arrive at camp are qualified to perform the duties you are requiring of them?

 - Boys and girls were trained for the separate duties and tasks required in the gendered world of their day.